cf73/humanity/content/collections/pages/our-mission.md

     content:
       -
         type: text
-        text: "     We have chosen almost 300 women and men, from all ages and cultures, to guide and inspire this journey of becoming a changemaker  --  for community, country, or home planet.\_So please join us.
+        text: "     We have chosen almost 300 women and men, from all ages and cultures, to guide and inspire this journey of becoming a changemaker  --  for community, country, or home planet.\_Please join us.
 Again, the world urgently needs you! "
 ---